Orthospinology is a subspecialty of chiropractic healthcare targeted to the upper cervical spine.

 • Gentle lighting

-Here in our offices, we may also recommend upper and lower back stretches to help with certain conditions.
+In our offices, we may also recommend upper and lower back stretches to help with certain conditions.

-How long does it take to realign your spine?
 It takes one adjustment to start realigning your spine.
-The total number of visits and how much improvement your chiropractor can promise varies by case and depends on the condition of the patient.
+The total number of visits needed for total realignment varies by case and depends on the condition of the patient.

 However, a handful of visits to your chiropractor every year are likely needed to maintain spinal alignment.